guard/listen/README.md

 The Listen gem listens to file modifications and notifies you about the changes.

+## WARNING

+The `v2.0` branch is a work in progress and doesn't work as the moment!

 ## Features

 * Works everywhere!
 * Supports watching multiple directories from a single listener.
 * OS-specific adapters for Mac OS X 10.6+, Linux, *BSD and Windows.
-* Automatic fallback to polling if OS-specific adapter doesn't work.
 * Detects file modification, addition and removal.
 * Checksum comparison for modifications made under the same second.
+* Tested on all Ruby environments (1.9+ only) via [Travis CI](https://travis-ci.org/guard/listen).

+# TODO

 * Allows supplying regexp-patterns to ignore and filter paths for better results.
-* Tested on all Ruby environments via [Travis CI](https://travis-ci.org/guard/listen).
+* Automatic fallback to polling if OS-specific adapter doesn't work.

 ## Install